AntonioBauer/DisasterResponsePipelines/ReadMe.md

 The files 'messages.csv' and 'categories.csv' were loaded into separate DataFrames and then merged into a single DataFrame by using an inner join.
 Then the column 'categories' is split into separate columns and headers were created accordingly.
 The next step was to convert category values to numbers (0 or 1) in order to use machine learning models later.
 There was a data quality issues with column 'related'.
 This column included some 2 values, so these values were replaced by 1 values.
 Last but not least 171 duplicates were dropped and the DataFrame was stored as a table in the DisasterResponse.db file.

 ### <a name="MLPipeline"></a>ML Pipeline
 The table 'DisasterData' included in DisasterResponse.df was loaded into a DataFrame and then split into two DataFrames.
 Then a machine learning pipeline was created which includes the CountVectorizer which makes use of the tokenize function.
 Then the TfidfTransformer is used to then use a MultiOutputClassifier with a RandomForestClassifier estimator to label each message to one or many categories.
 In order to optimize the machine learning model, GridSearchCV was used to identify the best parameters.
-Then the pickle module was used to store the model as a python object.
+Then a classification report is printed to display the results of the test set.
+Finally a pickle module was used to store the model as a python object.

 ### <a name="Deployment"></a>Deployment
 The machine learning pipeline can be used in a user-friendly way through a flask web app which was given by Udacity.
 See section [Installation](#Installation).